Rahuljoshi07/ansible-static-site/README.md

 This repository contains an Ansible playbook to automate the installation of **NGINX** and the deployment of a simple static HTML page on a remote Linux server.

-> 🧠 Built with 20+ years of industry experience in DevOps, automation, and infrastructure design.

 ---